oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing-02-roles.md

 The second group consists of the roles "CSAF Lister" and "CSAF Aggregator".
 They collect data from the aforementioned issuing parties of the first group and provide them in a single place to aid in automation.
 Parties of the second group can also issue their own advisories.
-However, they MUST follow the rules for the first group for that.
+However, they SHALL follow the rules for the first group for that.

 Both, a CSAF lister and a CSAF aggregator, decide based on their own rules which issuing parties to list respectively to mirror.
 However, an issuing party MAY apply to be listed or mirrored.

-Issuing parties MUST indicate through the value `false` in `list_on_CSAF_aggregators` if they do not want to be listed.
+Issuing parties SHALL indicate through the value `false` in `list_on_CSAF_aggregators` if they do not want to be listed.
-Issuing parties MUST indicate through the value `false` in `mirror_on_CSAF_aggregators` if they do not want to be mirrored.
+Issuing parties SHALL indicate through the value `false` in `mirror_on_CSAF_aggregators` if they do not want to be mirrored.

 The values are independent.
 The combination of the value `false` in `list_on_CSAF_aggregators` and `true` in `mirror_on_CSAF_aggregators` implies that